 6 & Under (6U)

 6U games consist of two concurrent games of 4 v 4 with a brief substitution break midway through each 16 minute half.
-One coach from each 6U team playing will work with the children on the field as a coach ref and help them through the game by reinforcing basic rules of play.
+One volunteer coach will work with the children on the field as a coach ref and help them through the game by reinforcing basic rules of play.
 There are no goalkeepers in 6U games and heading is prohibited.
 Halftime lasts 5 minutes.

 10 & Under (10U)

 10U games are 7 v 7 with a brief substitution break midway through each of the 25 minute halves.
 10U introduces AYSO players to both the offsides rule and to goalkeepers.
 Heading is prohibited in 10U, but all other FIFA laws apply.
 Halftime lasts 5 minutes.

 Why 4v4?
 Watch this video to learn more.